MRtrix3/mrtrix3/docs/reference/commands/mtnormalise.rst

 Description
 -----------

-Multi-tissue normalise.
 Globally normalise multiple tissue compartments (e.g. WM, GM, CSF) from multi-tissue CSD such that their sum (of their DC terms) within each voxel is as close to a scalar as possible (Default: sqrt(1/(4*pi)).
 Normalisation is performed by solving for a single scale factor to adjust each tissue type.

 Example usage: mtnormalise wm.mif wm_norm.mif gm.mif gm_norm.mif csf.mif csf_norm.mif

 Options
 -------